-The most popular question that we receive from potential customers is, “What’s the difference between a lab-grown diamond and a mined diamond?”
-And, although the answer has always been the same — the only difference is their origin — a Federal Trade Commission (FTC) ruling from July 2018 has substantiated this fact.
+Still, one of the most common questions that we receive from potential customers is, “What’s the difference between a lab-grown diamond and a mined diamond?”
+And, although the answer has always been the same — the only difference is their origin — a Federal Trade Commission (FTC) ruling from July 2018 has recently substantiated this fact.

 After seeking public opinion on necessary revisions to the FTC Jewelry Guidelines, some necessary changes were made to, “…below-threshold alloys, precious metal content of products containing more than one precious metal, surface application of precious metals, lead-glass filled stones, “cultured” diamonds, treated pearls, varietals, and misuse of the word “gem.”